haberdashPI/vscode-master-key/README.md

 <!-- STOP_DOCS -->

-You can start creating your own bindings based off an available preset using `Master Key: Edit Preset Copy`: this will open a TOML file and insert the preset bindings into the file.
+You can start creating your own bindings based off an available preset using `Master key: New Keybinding Copy`: this will open a TOML file and insert the preset bindings into the file.

 You can revert back to the state before master keybindings was installed using `Master Key: Deactivate Keybindings`.